cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.1v0.1
 Agencies SHOULD disable sharing outside of the organization's domain.

 - _Rationale:_ Documents may contain sensitive or private information.
-Disabling external sharing reduces the risk inadvertent of data leakage.
+Disabling external sharing reduces the risk of inadvertent of data leakage.
 - _Last modified:_ July 10, 2023
 - _Note:_
   - This policy restricts information sharing